FSGModding/FSG_Mod_Assistant/docs/filter.md

 ## Limit To field

 This field allows you to limit to the mods that are displayed.
 This is a full text search of the Name, Title, and author field of the mod.
 You can use an exclamation mark `!` at the beginning of the line to search for mods that *do not* match the string.
 Note that this will not filter out currently selected mods.
+If you require more specific searching, you can use the dropdown to search only on title, author, or file name.

+## Mod Sorting

+By default, mods are shown sorted by their filename.
+The sort feature allows you to order by Title, Author, Version, or File Date (oldest first)

 ## Hide Tags and Limit to Tags